HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 title: Markup
 description: Markup chapter of the 2020 Web Almanac covering general observations, the use of elements and attributes, as well as trivia and trends.
 authors: [j9t, catalinred, iandevlin]
-j9t_bio: Jens Oliver Meiert is a web developer and author ([“CSS Optimization Basics”](https://leanpub.com/css-optimization-basics), [“The Web Development Glossary”](https://leanpub.com/web-development-glossary)), who works as an engineering manager at [Jimdo](https://www.jimdo.com/).
+j9t_bio: Jens Oliver Meiert is a web developer and author (<a href="https://leanpub.com/css-optimization-basics">“CSS Optimization Basics”</a>, <a href="https://leanpub.com/web-development-glossary">“The Web Development Glossary”</a>), who works as an engineering manager at <a href="https://www.jimdo.com/">Jimdo</a>.
 He’s an expert on web development where he specializes in HTML and CSS optimization.
-Jens contributes to technical standards and regularly writes about his work and research, particularly on his website, [meiert.com](https://meiert.com/en/).
+Jens contributes to technical standards and regularly writes about his work and research, particularly on his website, <a href="https://meiert.com/en/">meiert.com</a>.
 # catalinred_bio: @@
 # iandevlin_bio: @@
 reviewers: [zcorpan, matuzo, bkardell]